bytebase/bytebase.com/content/changelog/bytebase-1-4-0.md

   - [Part 1: Enable SQL Review with GitHub Actions](/docs/tutorials/github-database-cicd-part-1-sql-review-github-actions)
   - [Part 2: GitHub.com Database GitOps](/docs/tutorials/github-database-cicd-part-2-github-database-gitops)
   - [Part 3: Put Them Together](/docs/tutorials/github-database-cicd-part-3-put-them-together)

-## 📕 Installation and Upgrade

-- For a fresh installation, follow [https://github.com/bytebase/bytebase#installation](https://github.com/bytebase/bytebase#installation).
-- For upgrading, we removed the `--host` flag, you need to remove it from the startup flag, and replace it with `--external-url` in this version.
-And if your port is not `80` or `443`, the `--external-url` needs to include the port number as well.
-Please check [Configure External URL](/docs/get-started/install/external-url) for details.